 Boar's Tusk is a dormant volcano that is 400 feet high, and it's located in the Green River Basin in southwestern Wyoming.
-The volcano has eroded significantly over the years, and all that's left of it is the volcanic neck that has resisted erosion.
+The volcano has eroded significantly over the years, and all that's left of this landmark is the volcanic neck that has resisted erosion.
 Tourists can get to Boar's Tusk by hiking or mountain-biking.
 Those with a high-clearance vehicle can also use the local access road to get there.

 Grand Teton National Park